DataSQRL/sqrl/README.md

 /* and a relationship from Orders to Products */ Orders.items.product := JOIN Products ON Products.id = @.productid;
 ```
-- Run `[SQRL-PATH]/sqrl-run/datasqrl.sh run myscript.sqrl`
+- Run `docker run -p 8888:8888 -v $PWD:/build datasqrl/datasqrl-cmd run myscript.sqrl`

-This compiles the script into a data pipeline and executes the data pipeline against Apache Flink, Postgres, and a Vertx API server.
+This compiles the script into a data pipeline and executes the data pipeline against Apache Flink, H2, and a Vertx API server.
 You can inspect the resulting GraphQL API by navigating your browser to [http://localhost:8888/graphiql/](http://localhost:8888/graphiql/) and run GraphQL queries against the API.
 Hit `CTRL-C` to terminate the data pipeline when you are done.

 For a full example of SQRL scripts for our Nutshop, check out the [annotated SQRL example](sqrl-examples/nutshop/customer360/nutshopv1-small.sqrl) or the [extended SQRL example](sqrl-examples/nutshop/customer360/nutshopv2-small.sqrl)

-### Step 4: Customize GraphQL API
+### (Optional)Step 2: Customize GraphQL API

 Run the `compile` command with the `-s` flag and DataSQRL will write the generated GraphQL schema for the resulting API in the file `schema.graphqls`.
 We can modify the GraphQL schema to adjust the API to our needs.